sauspiel/rbarman/README.md

 ### Delete a backup

-This tells pgbarman to delete the specified backup
+This instructs barman to delete the specified backup

 <pre>
 backup = RBarman::Backup.by_id('server', '20130225T192654', { :with_wal_files => false })